11 Tips For Growing Beautiful Hoya Plants Indoors

 Hoyas are susceptible to a number of pests found on indoor plants, including spider mites and mealybugs.
 You may also encounter diseases like powdery mildew or root rot that can quickly lead to the demise of your Hoya if not dealt with quickly.

 Checking regularly stops these problems from overtaking your plants.
 You can deal with them swiftly before they cause any damage, returning your plants to good health in no time.

 Hoyas are not difficult plants to care for, tolerating a wide range of conditions.
-But just because they are tolerant of many conditions, doesn’t mean you can’t maximize their beautiful blooms indoors.
+But just because they are tolerant of many conditions, doesn’t mean you can’t maximize their beautiful blooms indoors and extend their lifespan.
 Making small adjustments to provide the conditions they love the most will make a world of difference in your Hoya growing efforts.